AFC North: 2000s

-Since divisional realignment, the Steelers have made the playoffs ten times, the Ravens eight times, the Bengals seven times, and the Browns two times.
+Since divisional realignment, the Steelers have made the playoffs ten times, the Ravens eight times, the Bengals six times, and the Browns have not won a division title.

 In 2005, although finishing second in the division to the Bengals, the Steelers became the first team in NFL history to enter the playoffs as a #6 seeded wild card team and win the Super Bowl.

 In 2008, the Steelers became the first team to repeat as division champion since the division's realignment in 2002.
 The team went on to win Super Bowl XLIII that season, their second Super Bowl in four years and an NFL-record sixth overall.

 In 2009, the Cincinnati Bengals swept their annual six-game slate of divisional opponents.
 Their first three games against the AFC North came in weeks three-through-five when they beat the Steelers, Browns and Ravens, respectively, each by three points.
 The close finishes deemed the Bengals, "Cardiac Cats".
 Cincinnati clinched their first division title since 2005 in a week 16 victory over the Kansas City Chiefs, 17–10.
 In the playoffs, however, the Bengals fell to the New York Jets at home, 24–14.

 Baltimore finished off their season by winning three of their final four games to finish 9-7 and earn the number-six seed in the AFC Playoffs.
 In the first round of the postseason, Baltimore defeated the New England Patriots in Foxboro, 33–14.
 In the divisional round of the postseason, Baltimore's season came to an end with a 20–3 loss to the Indianapolis Colts, who would defeat the Jets one week later to win the conference.